GSA/digitalgov.gov/content/post/2016-03-17-firstnet-launches-tumblr-seeking-stories-of-public-safety-broadband-use.md

 date: 2016-03-17 11:00:33 -0400
 title: 'FirstNet Launches Tumblr, Seeking Stories of Public Safety Broadband Use'
 summary: 'FirstNet is a relatively new &ldquo;startup&rdquo; federal government agency with the mission of building, operating and maintaining a broadband network for the millions of first responders in the 56 states, territories and Washington D.C.
-Given the nature of our mission, we are always looking for new avenues to connect with our nation’scourageous law enforcement,'
+Given the nature of our mission, we are always looking for new avenues to connect with our nation’s courageous law enforcement,'
 authors: [kyle-s-richardson]
 categories:
   - Social Media